vnea/MiniDiskCpp/README.md

 # Minidisk  (master's degree school project)

 Naive algorithm to compute the minidisk of a set of points (working).
-Welzl algorithm to compute the minidisk of a set of points (not working).
+Welzl algorithm to compute the minidisk of a set of points (not working yet).